softprops/hubcaps/README.md

 See [examples directory](examples/gists.rs) for examples

-### gists
+### hooks

-Gists is a service for managing repository hooks
+Hooks is a service for managing repository hooks

 ```rust
 let hooks = repo.hooks();